probabilistic-numerics/probnum-gsoc2022/README.md

-# probnum-gsoc2022
+# ProbNum &#10005; GSoC 2022

-Materials for Google Summer of Code participants developing for ProbNum.
+Materials for Google Summer of Code 2022 participants interested in developing for [ProbNum](http://probnum.org).